ajufrancis/neutron-lan/modeling.md

 CRUD operation
 --------------

-neutron-lan defines the following CRUD operations:
+TODO: neutron-lan defines the following CRUD operations:
-- "add": Create
+- "add": Create (currently, batch-add only)
-- "get": Read
+- "get": Read (not supported yet)
-- "set": Update
+- "set": Update (not supported yet)
-- "delete": Delete
+- "delete": Delete (not supported yet)

 To execute the latest scripts on the routers, all of the nlan-related agent-scripts are copied to the target routers' /tmp directory before executing CRUD operations(add/get/set/delete). nlan-ssh.py's "--scp" options allows us to copy any scripts to the target router's "/tmp" directory.